IBM/kif/docs/tutorial.md

 Different from Wikidata, DBpedia uses symbolic names for identifying entities in its namespace.
 Also, it distinguishes between resources ([`db.r`][kif_lib.vocabulary.db.r]), ontology concepts ([`db.oc`][kif_lib.vocabulary.db.oc]), ontology properties ([`db.op`][kif_lib.vocabulary.db.op]), and properties ([`db.p`][kif_lib.vocabulary.db.p]).
 The first two, resources and ontology concepts, are interpreted by the DBpedia SPARQL mappings as KIF items ([Item][kif_lib.Item]), while the last two, ontology properties and properties, are interpreted as KIF properties ([Property][kif_lib.Property]).
 The DBpedia vocabulary module [db][kif_lib.vocabulary.db] defines aliases for some of the ontology properties.
 So, for example, we can write `db.birthPlace` for `db.op('birthPlace')`, `db.capital` for `db.op('capital')`, and so on.

-By default, the DBpedia SPARQL mappings attempt to convert Wikidata properties into DBpedia properties whenever such mapping information is available in the DBpedia knowledge graph.
+By default, the DBpedia SPARQL mappings attempt to convert Wikidata properties into DBpedia properties whenever such mapping information is available in DBpedia.
 This means that it supports the use of Wikidata properties directly in filters.
 For example:

 === "Python"